 Some estimates suggest that Putin's inner circle has amassed about $24 billion through the pilfering of state resources.

 "In reality, we sometimes observe the Kremlin [perpetrating] unfriendly acts towards us," he said.
-"This is evidenced by its policy of informational aggression against us, in trade and tariff wars, as well as in their rough handling of the Baikonur Cosmodrome."
+"This is evidenced by its policy of informational aggression against us, in trade and tariff wars, as well as in its rough handling of the Baikonur Cosmodrome."

-"Russia's territory involves four 'conflict theaters': Eastern Europe (Ukraine), the South Caucasus (Georgia), Central Asia (Kazakhstan) and East Asia (Japan)," Jangazy said.
+"Russia's territory involves four 'conflict theaters': Eastern Europe (Ukraine), the South Caucasus (Georgia), Central Asia (Kazakhstan) and East Asia (Japan)," Zhangazy said.
 "Russia has already employed military force at two of them -- Ukraine and Georgia.
 Only northern Kazakhstan and the Kuril Islands remain, [the latter of which] are disputed by Japan".

 During military conflicts, the "Russian population rallies around Putin, and Russians demonstrate a high potential for mobilisation, which the Kremlin takes advantage of for achieving domestic political agendas", he said.